Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Discussion and conclusions

-In our results, the very-high-energy end of the observed electron spectrum, where only a few particles reside, is not accurately captured.
-This could be attributed to a number of factors, including the rather low number of computational particles used in our simulations.
-Furthermore, it is generally accepted that in nonrelativistic reconnection scenarios with a low guide field, Fermi-type acceleration dominates particle energization \cite{Dahlin_2017, Li_2018, Li_2019_power_law}.
+In our results, the very high-energy end of the observed electron spectrum, where only a few particles reside, is not accurately captured.
+This could be attributed to a number of factors, including the numerical parameters used in our simulations.
+Furthermore, it is generally accepted that in nonrelativistic reconnection scenarios with a low (or zero) guide field, Fermi-type acceleration dominates particle energization \citep{Dahlin_2017, Li_2018, Li_2019_power_law}.
 This process is driven by curvature drift associated with the relaxation of magnetic tension.
-In 2D simulations, particles can get trapped in long-lived magnetic islands, because of the limited movement of particles across magnetic field lines (e.g.\ \citeNP{Jokipii_1993, Jones_1998}), which prohibits additional magnetic-field destruction and particle energy gain until primary islands merge with each other \cite{Li_2015, Li_2017}.
-In more realistic 3D scenarios, particles can initially become confined within flux ropes extending along the out-of-plane direction, until flux-rope kink instabilities are triggered.
-Flux-rope kinking can destroy these structures and create a more turbulent state, allowing particles to escape and experience additional Fermi acceleration, potentially reaching higher energies \cite{Zhang_2021}.
-To attain more realistic results and capture the very-high-energy end of the electron spectra, in future studies we aim to enhance our simulations by increasing the number of particles, conducting fully 3D simulations to overcome 2D limitations, and considering the conditions for the onset of kink instabilities.
-Finally, in this study, particle distributions for comparison with observations were measured globally over the whole domain, which is not entirely realistic, as spacecraft data represents localized measurements in space and time.
+In 2D simulations, particles can get trapped in long-lived magnetic islands, because of the limited movement of particles across magnetic field lines \citep[e.g.,][]{Jokipii_1993, Jones_1998}, which prohibits additional magnetic-field destruction and particle energy gain until primary islands merge with each other \citep{Li_2015, Li_2017}.
+In more realistic 3D scenarios, particles can initially become confined within flux ropes extending in the out-of-plane direction, until flux-rope kink instabilities are triggered.
+Flux-rope kinking can destroy these structures and create a more turbulent state, allowing particles to escape and experience additional Fermi acceleration, potentially reaching higher energies \citep{Zhang_2021}.
+To attain more realistic results and capture the very high-energy end of the electron spectra, in future studies we aim to enhance our simulations by fine-tuning the numerical parameters, conducting fully 3D simulations to overcome 2D limitations, and considering the conditions for the onset of kink instabilities.
+Another limitation with respect to realistic magnetotail conditions is the use of periodic rather than open boundary conditions.
+However, since the goal of this study is to quantify how a finite amount of magnetic energy is converted to particle kinetic energy within a controlled, closed system, periodic boundaries are sufficient to capture the local energization processes.
+In the future, we shall also conduct careful comparisons between open and closed boundary simulations to assess the influence of periodicity on electron energization.
+Finally, in this study, particle distributions were measured globally over the whole domain, while spacecraft data represent localized measurements in space.
+While our approach is sound for investigating the high-energy range of the distributions, globally dominated by the highly energetic particles in the current sheet, a better comparison would require local measurements.
 Therefore, future work will include the use of virtual spacecraft probes to enable a more realistic comparison of particle energization between simulations and MMS measurements.